yawnbo/site/_posts/2024-2-3-creative-page.md.md

 # What this is for.
 ---
 This website is litterally just for when I decide I want to start making writeups of my projects (I won't)
 so for now it's just two cool winter photos and a cat somewhere that was needed for a final project :)

+dark mode will be the default after I do a SINGLE writeup!!!!
+please